Fintech Disruption means new players & new rules

 Data science companies like Big Data Scoring and Tala make it possible to manage credit quality processes more quickly, effectively, and with a wider reach of potential customers than in typical banking environments.
 Security-wise, companies like ComplyAdvantage have developed AI-driven risk databases that offer inexpensive options for keeping up with the ever-shifting landscape of data breaches, hacks, and fraud in the digital world, making it easy for competitors to provide services just as secure — if not more — than those provided by incumbents.

-Finally, enabling processes and technologies built by companies like Railsbank and solarisBank now provide modular, cost-effective ways for businesses to gain API access and develop banking products, here too opening the market to competitors who don’t have to face the operational costs and compliance responsibilities typically imposed on financial institutions.
+Finally, enabling processes and technologies built by companies like Railsbank and Solarisbank also contribute to this new wave of FinTech disruption.
+These technologies now provide modular, cost-effective ways for businesses to gain API access and develop banking products, here too opening the market to competitors who don’t have to face the operational costs and compliance responsibilities typically imposed on financial institutions.

-This last point deserves our closer attention: open banking is another key development that’s increased pressure on banks in recent years.
+This last point deserves our closer attention: In addition to the various means and methods of FinTech disruption that we’ve already talked about, open banking is another key development that’s increased pressure on banks in recent years.
 The European Union’s revised PSD2 directive, which requires banks to offer public APIs so that companies can make use of customer data, is a good example of this.

 FinTech startups like those just listed have smartly monetized the wealth of data banks can provide, developing services that generate profit both for themselves and for those adaptable enough to integrate the services they provide into their business models.